alexmojaki/outdated/README.md

 Optional arguments:

-- `repository_url` (default `https://pypi.python.org/pypi/%s/json`): format string to use a different repository pypi repository URL.
-For example test.pypi.org or a private repository.
-Formatter is passed the package name as the first argument.
+- `repository_url` (default `https://pypi.python.org/pypi/%s/json`): a `%` style format string to use a different repository PyPI repository URL, e.g. test.pypi.org or a private repository.
+The string is formatted with the package name.

 This still makes the HTTP call with retries and caches the result on disk.
 It doesn't use a separate thread or emit any warnings (unless there is an exception specifically while using the cache, in which case the check will be done without the cache).